malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # III.4 Meta-control Options in Meta-management

-What options are available for a control process to be meta-managed?
+What options are available to meta-manage a first-order control process?
+This includes for the biologically plausible control process described above, and for other potentially biologically plausible architectures such as hierarchical predictive coding.
 We have already mentioned parameter optimisation.
 Here we shall look at some other options.
 The goal is not to provide an exhaustive list, but to build up a case for the need to observe the control process and to draw out what kinds of observation might be needed.

 ![meta-management control options](files/A-coherent-theory-v1-mm-cntrl-options.drawio.png)

-* _**How meta-management can influence the control process.** Identification of some ways in which a control process may be meta-managed._
+* _**Meta-control options.** Identification of some ways in which a control process may be meta-managed.
+A) A control process that takes sensory input, incorporates goal and processing state and bayesian-style inferences with biases in order to produce outputs.
+The result of actions produce feedback that is used in parameter optimisation.
+All of those components pose as avenues for meta-control.
+B) Where multiple control processes "compete", some mechanism needs to choose the winning outcome.

 Let's examine some options: